George0417/newbie-on-machine-learning/NLP.md

 print("Number of null in label: {} ".format(fullcorpus["label"].isnull().sum()))
 # first calculcate the number of true if null is in label, then sum the number of True
 ```
+### clean text
+1.regular expression (punctuation)
+2.remove stop words# stop words mean "you" ,"the","and" frequency and not important words

+### Vectorize--convert to numeric form

+### Machine learning algorithm--fit/train model

+###implement it within whatever framework